cloudfoundry/diego-design-notes/migrating-to-diego.md

 ##### Workarounds

-- Users can set `VCAP_APP_HOST` in their app's environment variables if needed, but it is recommended to migrate away from this variable.
+- Unfortunately, Cloud Controller disallows users from setting the `VCAP_APP_HOST` environment variable on an app, or indeed any environment variable prefixed with `VCAP_`.
+It is recommended that you migrate away from the `VCAP_APP_HOST` environment variable, especially as it no longer provides useful information for the app instance.

 ### Health Checks